JetBlue flight attendant incident

-The JetBlue flight attendant incident occurred after JetBlue Airways Flight 1052, from Pittsburgh to New York City on August 9, 2010, had landed at John F. Kennedy International Airport.
-Steven Slater, a veteran flight attendant announced over the plane's public address system that he had been abused by a passenger and was quitting his job.
-He then grabbed and guzzled two beers and exited the plane by deploying the evacuation slide and sliding down it.
+The JetBlue flight attendant incident occurred after JetBlue Flight 1052, from Pittsburgh to New York City on August 9, 2010, had landed at John F. Kennedy International Airport.
+Steven Slater, a veteran flight attendant, announced over the plane's public address system that he had been abused by a passenger and was quitting his job.
+He then grabbed and drank two beers and exited the plane by deploying the evacuation slide and sliding down it.
 Slater claimed to have been injured by a passenger when he instructed her to sit down.
 His account of the event was not corroborated by others who claimed he hip-checked the woman.

 Incident

 Slater claimed that as JetBlue Flight 1052 taxied to a stop, a passenger stood up too early to retrieve her bag from the overhead compartment.
 She had been instructed repeatedly to remain seated.
-Despite this, the passenger continued to remove the bag, and in doing so, she hit Slater in the head with the bag.
+Despite this, he alleged, the passenger continued to remove the bag, and in doing so, she hit Slater in the head with the bag.
 When asked for an apology, the passenger responded with profanity.
 Port Authority Police concluded Slater's initial account of a confrontation was fabricated.
 As early as August 13, investigators stated none of the dozens of passengers interviewed about the incident had corroborated his account.

 A passenger reported that Slater went on the plane's public address system and used his own profanities.
 He stated "I've been in this business 20 years.
 And that's it, I'm done."
 He then activated the emergency inflatable slide, exited the plane, and threw his tie on the tarmac before calmly walking to his Jeep.

 Later that day, Slater was arrested and charged with criminal mischief, reckless endangerment, and criminal trespass, to which he pleaded not guilty.

 The district attorney pursuing the case said Slater's actions were serious and could have killed or grievously injured anyone below the inflatable plastic chute.
-The Federal Aviation Administration, which certifies flight attendants, also investigated the incident.
+The Federal Aviation Administration (FAA), which certifies flight attendants, also investigated the incident.
 "Clearly, you're not supposed to pop the slides unless there's an emergency in the aircraft", said FAA spokesman Les Dorr.
 "We're continuing to investigate circumstances as well as any violations that may have occurred."

 Reversing his original declaration ("I'm done."), Slater indicated that he had not resigned, and sought to continue his employment by JetBlue.
 On August 12, he announced through his attorney that he would seek to return.
 At some point prior to September 5, Slater formally resigned from JetBlue, although it is disputed if he was terminated by JetBlue prior to this.